bnb-chain/bnb-chain.github.io/docs/wallet/coin98wallet.md

 - The default gas fee on Coin98 Wallet has been set at the standard rate that offers the most optimized speed with a reasonable cost.

-- The gas fee is approximately 0.000105 BNB for each transaction on Binance Smart Chain.
+- The gas fee is approximately 0.000105 BNB for each transaction on BNB Smart Chain.